jiaojiaojane/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 1: Get the Latest Content and Pick up Additional Parts

-### Pick up Additional Parts
+### Pick up Web Camera If You Don't Have One

-As mentioned during the class, we ordered additional mini microphone for Lab 3.
-Also, a new part that has finally arrived is encoder!
-Please remember to pick them up from the TA.
+Students who have not already received a web camera will receive their [IMISES web cameras](https://www.amazon.com/Microphone-Speaker-Balance-Conference-Streaming/dp/B0B7B7SYSY/ref=sr_1_3?keywords=webcam%2Bwith%2Bmicrophone%2Band%2Bspeaker&qid=1663090960&s=electronics&sprefix=webcam%2Bwith%2Bmicrophone%2Band%2Bsp%2Celectronics%2C123&sr=1-3&th=1) on Thursday at the beginning of lab.
+If you cannot make it to class on Thursday, please contact the TAs to ensure you get your web camera.

 ### Get the Latest Content

 As always, pull updates from the class Interactive-Lab-Hub to both your Pi and your own GitHub repo.
-As we discussed in the class, there are 2 ways you can do so:
+There are 2 ways you can do so:

 **\[recommended\]**Option 1: On the Pi, `cd` to your `Interactive-Lab-Hub`, pull the updates from upstream (class lab-hub) and push the updates back to your own GitHub repo.
 You will need the *personal access token* for this.

 ```
 pi@ixe00:~$ cd Interactive-Lab-Hub
-pi@ixe00:~/Interactive-Lab-Hub $ git pull upstream Fall2021
+pi@ixe00:~/Interactive-Lab-Hub $ git pull upstream Fall2022
 pi@ixe00:~/Interactive-Lab-Hub $ git add .
 pi@ixe00:~/Interactive-Lab-Hub $ git commit -m "get lab3 updates"
 pi@ixe00:~/Interactive-Lab-Hub $ git push
 ```

-Option 2: On your your own GitHub repo, [create pull request](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2021Fall/readings/Submitting%20Labs.md) to get updates from the class Interactive-Lab-Hub.
+Option 2: On your your own GitHub repo, [create pull request](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2022Fall/readings/Submitting%20Labs.md) to get updates from the class Interactive-Lab-Hub.
 After you have latest updates online, go on your Pi, `cd` to your `Interactive-Lab-Hub` and use `git pull` to get updates from your own GitHub repo.

 ## Part 1.

 ### Text to Speech

 In this part of lab, we are going to start peeking into the world of audio on your Pi!

-We will be using a USB microphone, and the speaker on your webcamera.
-(Originally we intended to use the microphone on the web camera, but it does not seem to work on Linux.)
+We will be using the microphone and speaker on your webcamera.
 In the home directory of your Pi, there is a folder called `text2speech` containing several shell scripts. `cd` to the folder and list out all the files by `ls`:

 ```
 pi@ixe00:~/text2speech $ ls